francescorn/francescorn/README.md

 I graduated from Vassar College with a bachelor's degree in biology.

-I decided to pursue software engineering after college because it is more interesting.
+I decided to pursue software engineering after college.

 I'm a former college tennis player who won the Matthew Vassar award for the best athlete of my gender in my class year.